-The following is a summary of debt service transactions for the year ended June 30, 2022:
+The following is a summary of debt service transactions for the year ended June 30, 2023:

 Canon Copier Lease 2017 - On September 21, 2017, the District entered into a lease agreement with Canon Solutions America for the use of black and white copiers.
 The Unified Lease Agreement is #S0741694.03.
 The term of the lease is 72 months at \$176 per month.
-Interest rate is note imputed and considered to be zero.
+The interest rate is note imputed and considered to be zero.
+The Lease was terminated and replaced with a new Lease during the year.
+The outstanding balance is \$0.

 Canon Copier Lease 2018 - On January 23, 2018, the District entered into a lease agreement with Canon Solutions America for the use of color copiers.
 The Unified Lease Agreement is #S0785246.01.
 The term of the lease is 72 months at \$360 per month.
-Interest rate is note imputed and considered to be zero.
-The following is a schedule of transactions during the year:
+The interest rate is note imputed and considered to be zero.
+The Lease was terminated and replaced with a new Lease during the year.
+The outstanding balance is \$0.